Children's Wharf: Computer Museum

 The Computer Museum, founded in 1979 with the help of Digital Equipment Corporation, opened to the public here in the fall of 1984.
 The Computer Museum shared space with the Children's Museum and featured exhibits such as a virtual fish tank, a robot theater, and a two-story tall representation of a computer through which visitors could walk.

 In 1999.
 The Computer Museum closed this location.
 Much of its collection moved to Mountain View, California and became the Computer History Museum.
 The rest of its collection merged with that of the Museum of Science.

 Tea Party Ship

 Fort Point Channel in June 2011, with the new museum under construction.

-A "floating museum" focusing on the Boston Tea Party, the Boston Tea Party Ship and Museum was moored on Congress Street in close proximity to the wharf.
+A "floating museum" focusing on the Boston Tea Party, the Boston Tea Party Ship and Museum was moored on Congress Street near the wharf.
 The vessel was a replica of the Beaver, one of the British ships ransacked by the Sons of Liberty during events leading up to the American Revolution.

 Established in 1973, the site has hosted millions of visitors and was long the site of an annual Boston Tea Party historical reenactment each December 16.
 It has also been used a staging area for tax protests and political rallies.
 The museum was closed for eleven years after a fire, but reopened in June 2012.